 Most of our winter donations originate from members of church congregations annually

-Summer clothes are accumlated through out off seasons, washed and redistributed
+Summer clothes are accumulated throughout off seasons, washed and redistributed

 Some clothes simply need to be purchased, we pool funds for socks, underwear, t-shirts, etc.

-Book or rolling bags are purchased so that the serviced have can keep their items safe
+Book bags or bags on wheels are purchased so that our customers have a place to keep their items safe

 Toiletries are purchased new ranging from head to toe, even femine products